100% Love (2011 film)

 100% Love is a 2011 Indian Telugu-language romantic comedy film directed by Sukumar and produced by Bunny Vasu under the banner Geetha Arts.
-The film stars Naga Chaitanya and Tamannaah with music composed by Devi Sri Prasad.
-It revolves around Balu and Mahalakshmi, cousins who share a love–hate relationship.
+The film stars Naga Chaitanya and Tamannaah Bhatia with music composed by Devi Sri Prasad.
+It revolves around Balu and Mahalakshmi, cross-cousins who share a love–hate relationship.

-100% Love which released on 6 May 2011 received positive response from both critics and audience.
-The film was a commercial success and became one of the Highest grossing Telugu films of that year.
-The film won two Nandi Awards.
+100% Love was theatrically released worldwide on 6 May 2011, and was critically acclaimed.
+The film was a commercial success and won two Nandi Awards.

-The film was dubbed and released in Malayalam with the same title, on 22 July 2011.
 It was remade in Bengali as Prem Ki Bujhini (2016), and in Tamil as 100% Kadhal (2019).

 Plot

-The story starts at a bar where Balu is in a wedding outfit and just enters as he orders his drink, two people tell him to go and get married, while they are talking about debts Balu does fast calculations and impresses them.
-They ask him to tell his story and he does.
+The story begins at a bar where Balu is in a wedding outfit as he enters and orders his drink.
+Two people tell him to go and get married, and as they discuss debts, Balu quickly calculates and impresses them.
+They ask him to share his story, and he does.

 Balu is always top-ranked in his college.
-Mahalakshmi, his cousin comes to Balu's house to continue her studies.
-She is in awe of her Mr. Perfect 'Bava' as she expresses this after seeing him.
-Upon seeing Mahalakshmi Balu asks for her name to which she responds as Veera Venkata Satya Sai Naga Durga Sesha Avathara Seetha Mahalakshmi, Balu says her name is too long and he can't waste that much memory just to remember her name so she says that he will just call her Mahalakshmi.
-Mahalakshmi takes her first exam and walks out crying as she doesn't understand English, Balu helps her, and she gets the first rank and Balu gets second.
-Balu is hurt by this as he usually gets first rank, and he plans to sabotage her studies, Mahalakshmi does the same.
-But to their surprise Ajith (Anand Krishna Nandu) stands first this time.
+Mahalakshmi, his cross-cousin, comes to Balu's house to continue her studies.
+She is in awe of her Mr. Perfect 'Bava', expressing this after seeing him.
+Upon seeing Mahalakshmi, Balu asks for her name, to which she responds as Veera Venkata Satya Sai Naga Durga Sesha Avathara Seetha Mahalakshmi.
+Balu says her name is too long, and he can't waste that much memory just to remember her name, so she suggests he simply call her Mahalakshmi.
+Mahalakshmi takes her first exam and walks out crying as she doesn't understand English.
+Balu helps her, and she gets the first rank, while Balu gets second.
+Balu is hurt by this as he usually gets the first rank, and he plans to sabotage her studies.
+Mahalakshmi does the same.
+But to their surprise, Ajith stands first this time.
 Meanwhile, Mahalakshmi's father brings her a marriage proposal, but she doesn't want to marry him.
 Balu and Mahalakshmi compromise by agreeing to help each other.
-Balu helps her in getting the proposal canceled and Mahalakshmi distracts Ajith from studies for the sake of Balu, but Balu gets attracted to her.
-The couple start studying together and Mahalakshmi distracts Ajith.
-Balu gets first rank and is awarded a building from his principal, at the housewarming party, Mahalakshmi says Ajith is great as he studied well even though Mahalakshmi distracted him.
-Balu is hurt by this statement because he doesn't want Mahalakshmi to think anyone is better than him, his ego is also hurt and the couple chooses to separate.
+Balu helps her in getting the proposal canceled, and Mahalakshmi distracts Ajith from studies for the sake of Balu.
+However, Balu gets attracted to her.
+The couple starts studying together, and Mahalakshmi distracts Ajith.
+Balu gets the first rank and is awarded a building from his principal.
+At the housewarming party, Mahalakshmi says Ajith is great as he studied well even though Mahalakshmi distracted him.
+Balu is hurt by this statement because he doesn't want Mahalakshmi to think anyone is better than him.
+His ego is also hurt, and the couple chooses to separate.